Mimic offers dozens of features to assist you in producing movies. Following are some of the key features.

 Following are some of the unique movie creation features available in Mimic.

 In addition to creating standalone movies, Mimic works with the concept of collections.
 Each collection can contain several individual movies.
-This allows you to easily and quickly link smaller movies together to form larger ones.
+This lets you easily and quickly link smaller movies together to form larger ones.

 When you record a movie, you can select whether to capture images automatically, manually, or with full-motion video (FMV).